fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 ### Apollo Client and the applications state

 In our example, management of the applications state has mostly become the responsibility of Apollo Client.
 This is quite typical solution for GraphQL applications.
 Our example uses the state of the React components only to manage the state of a form and to show error notifications.
-When using GraphQL it can be, that there are no more justifiable reasons to move the management of the applications state to Redux at all.
+As a result, it could be that there are no justifiable reasons to use Redux to manage application state when using GraphQL.

 When necessary Apollo enables saving the applications local state to [Apollo cache](https://www.apollographql.com/docs/react/local-state/local-state-management/).